peterbrittain/asciimatics/README.rst

 * Mouse input (terminal permitting)
 * Detecting and handling when the console resizes
 * Screen scraping

+In addition, it provides some simple, high-level APIs to provide more complex features including:

 * Anti-aliased ASCII line-drawing
 * Image to ASCII conversion - including JPEG and GIF formats
 * Many animation effects - e.g. sprites, particle systems, banners, etc.
+* Various widgets for text UIs - e.g. buttons, text boxes, radio buttons, etc.

 Currently this API has been proven to work on CentOS 6 & 7, Raspbian (i.e.
 Debian wheezy), Ubuntu 14.04, Windows 7, 8 & 10 and OSX 10.11, though it should